-Once passed, the master's Report Form is signed by the GGNB Graduate Advisor and then forwarded to Graduate Studies.
-The deadlines for completing this requirement are listed each quarter in the campus General Catalog (available online at the website of the Office of the Registrar).
+Once passed, the Master's Report Form Report Form is signed by the GGNB Graduate Advisor and then forwarded to Graduate Studies.
+The deadlines for completing this requirement are listed each quarter in the Academics section of the Graduate Studies website.i.
 A candidate must be a registered student or in Filing Fee status at the time the program submits the form, with the exception of the summer period between the end of the Spring Quarter and the beginning of Fall Quarter.
 The program must file the report with Graduate Studies within one week of the end of the quarter in which the student's degree will be conferred.